 Store soda bread wrapped in kitchen paper, kitchen foil, within a bread bag, or wrapped in a clean tea towel.
 Place in a bread bin or keep somewhere cool and dry.

-Irish soda bread is at its best eaten 1-2 days after baking, but older soda bread 3-4 days after baking can still be eaten but will be better toasted.
+Soda bread is at its best eaten 1-2 days after baking, but older soda bread 3-4 days old can still be eaten, but will be better toasted or refreshed within a hot oven for a few minutes.

 Freezing

 Soda bread is perfect for freezing.
-Simply wrap well in a freezer-proof wrap and store for 3-4 months.
-Place a piece of kitchen paper between slices so that it is easy to pull out a few slices at a time.
-Or wrap the entire loaf to freeze.
+Wrap well in a freezer-proof wrap and store for 2-3 months.
+Place a piece of baking paper between slices so that it is easy to pull out a few slices at a time.
+Or wrap the entire bread to freeze.
 We often use half a soda bread loaf as an accompaniment to a soup or stew and then freeze the other half for a future meal.

 Toasting